sccn/sccn.github.io/others/Compiled_EEGLAB.md

 ## Troubleshooting

-On both MAC and Windows, you might need to run EEGLAB as an administrator to be able to access some folders.
+On both MAC and Windows, you might need to run EEGLAB as an administrator to access some folders.

 On MAC OSX, you might get a message that your operating system is too old, so you should try an older version of the compiled EEGLAB version.